NikitaSkripchenko/Algorithms-and-DS-in-C/README.md

 - Boyer-Moore Search

 ## Contribute
-I would be happy if you are leave a comment, issues, ways to improvement
+I would be happy if you will leave a comment, issue, ways of improvement.